 Specific Plan Section Reference Complete Supporting Reference Sections and Figures SS.P-8: Create additional methods to assist landowners who choose to continue farming, such as, but not limited to: " enforcing the right-to-farm act and educating residents on the act; and " investigating mechanisms for providing farmers with economic assistance to ensure agricultural viability.
-1.3A 4.1A √ Section 4.2.1- The Green Valley Agricultural Conservancy Section 4.2.2- Related County and State-wide Agricultural Preservation Programs Section 4.2.3- Transfer of Development Rights Program Middle Green Valley Special Study Area- Implementation Programs Regulations SS.I-1: Adopt a plan (either a specific plan or master plan) to implement these policies for Middle Green Valley.
+1.3A 4.1A √ Section 4.2.1- The Green Valley Agricultural Conservancy Section 4.2.2- Related County and State-wide Agricultural Preservation Programs Section 4.2.3- Transfer of Development Rights Program Middle Green Valley Special Study Area- Implementation Programs Regulations SS.1-1: Adopt a plan (either a specific plan or master plan) to implement these policies for Middle Green Valley.
 That plan should specify: the area covered by the plan; techniques to ensure development is compatible with the rural character of Middle Green Valley and surrounding areas.
-Such techniques should include design guidelines and development standards; guidelines for cluster development, including minimum and maximum lot sizes, development standards, and density bonus credits for clustered development; the details of a transfer of development rights program (with an implementing ordinance), including: the designation of areas where development is preferred, creating appropriate and equitable re-zoning, clustering of housing, and determining the ratio of credits to property owners who voluntarily forego development; the number of units and/or credits, with or without clustering, that will provide incentives for all landowners in the area to participate in a market driven transfer of development rights program, based on 400 units, subject to further study; the location and dimensions of a wildlife corridor ("green corridor"); the maximum number of units any property owner can develop, with or without clustering; the techniques to be applied voluntarily by property owners that ensure permanent protection and maintenance of resources/views on lands to remain undeveloped; and the details of how the development would be served with water and wastewater service.
-Attempt to secure public water and wastewater service through a cooperative effort of property owners, residents, the County, and the City of Fairfield.
+Such techniques should include design guidelines and development standards; guidelines for cluster development, including minimum and maximum lot sizes, development standards, and density bonus credits for clustered development, including the property approach development is preferred, creating appropriate and equitable re-zoning, clustering of housing, and determining the ratio of credits to property owners who voluntarily forego development; the number of units and/or credits, with or without clustering, that will provide incentives for all landowners in the area to participate in a market driven transfer of development rights program, based on 400 units, subject to further study; the location and dimensions of a wildlife corridor ("green corridor"); the maximum number of units any property owners that ensure permanent protection and maintenance of resources/views on lands to remain undevelopment effort of property owners, residents, the County, and the City of Fairfield.
 Property owners shall receive a minimum development credit for the number of primary dwelling units that would be allowed under the land use designations under the 1980 General Plan.
-4.1A Section 2.4- Project Location and Context Section 3.3.2- Open Lands Overview Section 3.3.4- Environmental Stewardship Section 3.5.5- Neighborhood Land Use Overview Section 4.2.1- The Green Valley Agricultural Conservancy Section 4.2.3- Transfer of Development Rights Program Section 4.3- Public Utilities and Services Chapter 5- The Neighborhood Design Code
+For land designated as Agriculture, the number of units/credits would be one per 20 acres and for land designated Rural Residential the number of units/credits would be one per 5 acres.
+4.14 Section 2.4- Project Location and Context Section 3.3.2- Open Lands Overview Section 3.3.4- Environmental Stewardship Section 3.5.5- Neighborhood Land Use Overview Section 4.2.1- The Green Valley Agricultural Conservancy Section 4.2.3- Transfer of Development Rights Program Section 4.3- Public Utilities and Services Chapter 5- The Neighborhood Design Code